Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Singular perturbations

-Another way to state theorem \ref{thm:fenichel} is that normally hyperbolic critical manifolds persist as slow manifolds, and inherit all stability properties of the critical manifold.
-For nonhyperbolic points, $x^* \in \mathcal{C}_0$, also known as \emph{singularities}, Fenichel's theorem does not provide information about the perturbed system in a neighbourhood of $x^*$.
-The process of analysis of the system in a neighbourhood a singularity is called desingularization.
-We briefly introduce the \emph{blow-up} (desingularization) for \emph{nilpotent} singularities \cite{https://doi.org/10.48550/arxiv.1901.01402}.
+For nonhyperbolic points, $x^* \in \mathcal{C}_0$, also known as \emph{singularities}, Fenichel's theorem does not provide information about the perturbed system in a neighborhood of $x^*$.
+The process of analysis of the system in a neighborhood of a singularity is called desingularisation.
+We briefly introduce the \emph{blow-up} (desingularisation) for \emph{nilpotent} singularities \cite{https://doi.org/10.48550/arxiv.1901.01402}.

-\begin{Definition} A point $x^* \in \mathcal{C}_0$ is a nilpotent singularity if all the eigenvalues of the Jacobian, at $x^*$, are zero. \end{Definition}
+\begin{Definition} A point $x^* \in \mathcal{C}_0$ is a \emph{nilpotent singularity} if all the eigenvalues of the Jacobian, at $x^*$, are zero. \end{Definition}

 When a singular point has a mixture of zero eigenvalues, and non-zero (real part) eigenvalues it is possible to reduce the problem to a nilpotent singularity via a \emph{center manifold} reduction \cite{carr1979applications}.